NordicPlayground/puck/index.md

 > ![](images/cube.jpg)

-**The cube puck!** With a single rotation you can change the mode for your environment.
+**The cube puck!** With a single rotation you can change the function of the room you're in.

 - Want the movie to pause or the music to turn off?
 Rotate the cube.
 - Want to set a timer for 5 minutes?
-Rotate the cub.
+Rotate the cube.
 - Want the A/C to be a tiny bit colder?
 Rotate the cube.

 > ![](images/IR-nofilter.jpg)

 **The IR puck!** Command any infrared device.

-Any TV, DVD player, radio, stereo and more can be controlled.
+The 'IR Puck' can mimic arbitrary infrared remote controls, and receive commands over Bluetooth.
+This enables your smartphone to control other devices like TVs, DVD-players and air-conditioners.

-Use this together with the cube and the cube becomes a remote controll for all your IR item.
+Use this together with the cube, and the cube becomes a remote control for your IR equipment.

 > ![](images/displaypuck.png)

 **The display puck!** Display any text or black/white image on an e-paper display.

-Get the weather information displayed on this puck when you come near it.
-Always be able to access information when you need to without having to pull up your phone.
+Display the current weather on this puck when you're nearby, or display an up-to-date bus schedule at any time for your local bus stop.
+The possibilities are endless!

 To get started making your own pucks, you can have a look at our [location puck tutorial](tutorials/location.html)